 Bravery or courage is a character trait Christians need to possess.
 Many servants of God have had to face severe trials and hardships, and having a brave heart will help us to get through these tough times.

-God provided physical Israel manna to eat every day for forty years.
-Now we, as spiritual Israel, have the Bible, God's Word, as our daily bread.
-Are we taking advantage every day of this wonderful blessing God gives us, or are we allowing God's Word to spoil through neglect?
+God gave Israel manna to eat every day for forty years.
+Today, we have God's Word as our daily bread.
+Are we taking advantage of it, or are we allowing it to spoil?